jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/4-connect-internet/esp32-mqtt.md

     client_name = id + 'nightlight_client'
     ```

-    Replace `<ID>` with a unique ID that will be used the name of this device client, and later for the topics that this device publishes and subscribes to.
+    Replace `<ID>` with a unique ID (e.g. your student number) that will be used the name of this device client, and later for the topics that this device publishes and subscribes to.
 The *test.mosquitto.org* broker is public and used by many people, including other students working through this assignment.
 Having a unique MQTT client name and topic names ensures your code won't clash with anyone elses.
 You will also need this ID when you are creating the server code later in this assignment.

     > 💁 You can use a website like [GUIDGen](https://www.guidgen.com) to generate a unique ID.